HURRY UP AND WAIT

 Why it's worth the wait: It's the perfect marriage of expertly prepared, "old-school" noodles with modern ingredients such as kale or lamb, Thrillist raves.
 And other reviewers say you can't miss the pork belly buns.

-What you're waiting for: Classic Americana breakfast menu filled with over 20 kinds of pancakes, waffles, and omelets.
+What you're waiting for: Classic Americana breakfast menu filled with more than 20 kinds of pancakes, waffles, and omelets.
 During peak weekend mornings, gird for at least an hour wait.
-However, reviewers say the line often moves more quickly than expected.
+But reviewers say the line often moves more quickly than expected.

 Best time to go: If you can resist the popular weekend brunch, weekday waits are often just 15 to 30 minutes, Yelpers say.
 Or try off-peak weekend times, such as an hour or two before the 4 p.m. close.